🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 How AMM Works

-• Liquidity remains perpetually accessible through pool holdings
+• Liquidity remains perpetually accessible via the pool reserves

 Used by: Early Augur, Gnosis conditional tokens, some DeFi prediction markets